C – Definitions of Ailments

 – Cradle cap – A type of seborrheic dermatitis found on infants, usually appearing on the scalp, face, and head, and consisting of thick, yellowish, crusted lesions.
 Scaling or fissuring often appears behind the ears and on the face.

-– Cramp or Cramps – Prolonged painful contraction or spasm of muscle.
+– Cramp or – Prolonged painful contraction or spasm of muscle.
 Muscle cramp: An involuntarily and forcibly contracted muscle that does not relax

-– Creatinine – A protein found in muscles and blood and excreted by the in the urine.
+– Creatinine – A protein found in muscles and blood and excreted by the kidneys in the urine.
 The level of creatinine in the blood and urine provides a measure of kidney function.

 – Crepitation – Soft crackling sound heard in the lungs through a stethoscope; rale.
 (Return to Rale).